Biking Shimanami Kaido: Six Bridges, Six Islands

-“Is Shimanami Kaido trail difficult for no serious bikers?” (you would know what I mean by no serious biker if you saw the bike that I am riding in Tokyo on a daily basis).
+“Is Shimanami Kaido trail difficult for no serious bikers?”.
 A question that I typed on Google dozens of times in different forms before I decided to bike the trail.
-I now know the answer based on personal experience – “definitely not”.
+I now know the answer based on personal experience – it is definitely not.
 It is not a short trail, you will have to cover 75km with climbs up to six different bridges (with a varying degree of interestingness) if you want to cover the whole trail in one day.
 However, many people prefer to spread the experience into two days with an overnight stop at one of the many islands of Seto Inland sea.
 That was also my original intention but I had an early start at 7am and noon felt too early to break.
 My eagerness to experience the ride on the final and most interesting bridge of the trail – Kurushima-Kaikyo – also kept growing with each kilometer.
-So I kept riding till the end and covered it with couple of stops (both times for coffee!) somewhere in around 8-9 hours.
+So I kept riding until the end and covered it with couple of stops (both times for coffee!) somewhere in around 8-9 hours.
 There was also the weather element – the first day appeared to be the only sunny day with dull and then rainy weather predicted for the next two days.
 The climbs up to the bridges were definitely not difficult as the Japanese engineers put in every effort to make these bridges accessible to bikers of all degree.
 I am very grateful for that.
 If you want to assess whether the trail is for you, take me as a reference point.
 I am someone who is above average in terms of walking sturdiness but I am definitely not a serious climber or a biker and the hills can demotivate me quite easily.
-Yet I had no trouble doing the Shimanami Kaido in a day because there are basically no hills if you follow the main trail other than the gentle climbs up to bridges.
+Yet I had no trouble cycling the Shimanami Kaido in a day because there are basically no hills if you follow the main trail other than the gentle climbs up to bridges.

 Shimanami Kaido: The most beautiful biking trail in the World?